ccoenraets/wine-cellar-java/readme.md

 Set Up:

-1. Create a MySQL database name "cellar"
+1. Create a MySQL database name "cellar".
 2. Execute cellar.sql to create and populate the "wine" table:

 	mysql cellar -uroot < cellar.sql

 3. Import the Dynamic Web Project in Eclipse.
+4. Locate cellar.properties and make sure the JDBC connection string matches your database configuration
+5. Run the project.